brentsnook/shokkenki-consumer/README.md

 This example will stub the provider, allowing consumer specs to run.
 A ticket that serialises these interactions will be written to the default ticket location.

+## Documentation

+Detailed documentation and examples for each feature can be found on the [Shokkenki Consumer Relish Project](http://www.relishapp.com/shokkenki/shokkenki-consumer).

 ## Need help?

 Try the [Shokkenki Google Group](http://groups.google.com/forum/#!forum/shokkenki) (you must be a member to post).